 Testing for Food and Environmental Sensitivities in Pets

-However, figuring out what an animal is reacting to is not a simple process.
+However, identifying what an animal is reacting to isn’t always straightforward.

 - Allergy Blood Tests